Eugène Claudius-Petit

-Eugène Claudius-Petit was a French politician.
+Eugène Claudius-Petit (1907–1989) was a French politician.
 He participated in many governments under the Fourth Republic and was a proponent of Firminy Vert.
 He later added his pseudonym from the Resistance, "Claudius", to his name.

 Early life and career

-He born on May 22, 1907, in Angers and died on October 24, 1989, in Paris.
+He was born on 11 May 1907 in Angers, and died on 24 October 1989 in Paris.

 The son of a railway worker, he attended primary school in his hometown and then became an apprentice and made his tour of France as a journeyman.
 He worked for a cabinetmaker in Paris and then joined the Rambault Furniture Company in Angers.
 He took courses in the hopes of becoming an art teacher.
 He later became anarchist in his political views and campaigned briefly in the libertarian movement.
 He also hosted a local union CGTU then joined after a meeting with Marc Sangnier.

 He joined the French Resistance under the name Claudius.
 In 1942, he was part of the executive committee of Free Marksman in which Peter Degon later joined.
 In 1943 he became a founding member of the CNR where he represented the MUR (United Movements of Resistance).
 He left France for London and Algiers, where he was a delegate to the Provisional Consultative Assembly.
 After moving back to Paris, he chaired the National Liberation Movement.

 He became a Companion of the Liberation, and was awarded the Croix de Guerre and the Legion of Honor.